Faisal Halim: Style of play

-Faisal is a fast, skillful and diminutive right footed winger, with an eye for the goal, who is usually deployed on the left in a 4–3–3 or in a 4–2–3–1 formation.
-Although his preferred role is on the left flank, he is a hard-working, and versatile forward, capable of playing in any offensive position on either side of the pitch, or even through the centre; he is also known for his defensive contribution and ability to cover a lot of ground during matches, in addition to his offensive capabilities, despite his lack of physicality.
+Faisal is a fast, skillful and diminutive right footed winger, who is usually deployed on the left in a 4–3–3 or in a 4–2–3–1 formation.
+Although his preferred role is on the left flank, he is can play in any offensive position on either side of the pitch, as well as the centre; he is also known for his defensive contributions, despite his lack of physicality, and ability to cover a lot of ground.

 He has often operated in deeper, more creative positions, either in a free role in the centre as an attacking midfield playmaker behind the strikers, or as a supporting forward, due to his passing ability, which enable him to link-up with midfielders, create chances, and provide assists for teammates.
 He is also capable of playing in a more offensive central role as a false 9.
 Faisal's resulting low centre of gravity, combined with his creativity, quick feet and technical ability, make him extremely quick and agile in possession, and give him excellent balance and control of the ball, which, along with his flair, intelligent movement, speed, and dribbling skills, allows him to beat opponents and create space for his team in attacking areas, or make attacking runs off the ball into the box.
 He's regarded as one of Malaysia's most promising prospects in his youth.